maxtixador/nhl_scraper/README.md

 - NHL API for providing the data
 - Contributors and maintainers
+- NHL Stats community

 ## Disclaimer

 This package is not affiliated with or endorsed by the National Hockey League (NHL).
+All NHL logos and marks are the property of the NHL and its teams.